By Herman & Erich Bozenhardt

 About The Authors:

-Herman Bozenhardt has 45 years of experience in pharmaceutical, biotechnology, and medical device manufacturing, engineering, and compliance.
+Herman Bozenhardt has 46 years of experience in pharmaceutical, biotechnology, medical device manufacturing, engineering, and compliance.
 He is a recognized expert in the area of aseptic filling facilities and systems and has extensive experience in the manufacture of therapeutic biologicals and vaccines.
-He has a B.S. in chemical engineering and an M.S. in system engineering, both from the Polytechnic Institute of Brooklyn.
-He can be reached via email at firstname.lastname@example.org and on LinkedIn.
+His current consulting work focuses on the areas of aseptic systems, biological manufacturing, and automation/computer systems.
+He has a B.S. in chemical engineering and an M.S. in system engineering, both from the Polytechnic Institute of Brooklyn, now New York University.
+Reach him by email at firstname.lastname@example.org and on LinkedIn.

-Erich Bozenhardt is the lead process engineer for regenerative medicine operations.
-He has 15 years of experience in the biotechnology and aseptic processing business and has led several biological manufacturing projects, including cell therapies, mammalian cell culture, and novel delivery systems.
+Erich Bozenhardt, PE, is the lead process engineer for regenerative medicine operations at United Therapeutics.
+He has 16 years of experience in the biotechnology and aseptic processing business and has led several biological manufacturing projects, including cell therapies, mammalian cell culture, and novel delivery systems.
 He has a B.S. in chemical engineering and an MBA, both from the University of Delaware.